Jimmy Carter Says He Sees Trump As An Illegitimate President

 Carter paused, prompting some in the audience to laugh.
 He then replied, "Based on what I just said, which I can't retract, I would say yes."

-Hours before Carter was quizzed about Trump and the U.S. relationship with Russia, Trump was meeting with Putin in Japan.
+Hours before Carter was quizzed about Trump and the U.S. relationship with Russia, Trump was meeting with Putin in Japan during the G-20 economic summit.
 During a joint photo op, journalists shouted a question to Trump, asking him if he will tell Putin not to interfere in the upcoming 2020 election.

 "Yes, of course, I will," Trump replied.
 As NPR's Scott Horsley reports, "He then turned to Putin and said, 'Don't meddle in the election,' wagging his finger in mock sternness."